 EUTF for Africa Managers focus on implementation modalities that ensure a swift and flexible delivery of results, impact and cost effectiveness.
 These are delegated cooperation, calls for expression of interest, calls for proposals or direct awards in specific situations.
 In order to strengthen coordination and collaboration, the EUTF for Africa places particular emphasis on programmes implemented by a consortium of implementing partners.

-The EUTF for Africa intervenes in coordination with national and regional frameworks, other EU instruments, the bilateral cooperation of Member States, and instruments of other development partners.
+The EUTF for Africa operates in complementarity with national and regional frameworks, other EU instruments, the bilateral cooperation of Member States, and instruments of other development partners.
 The programmes identified under the EUTF for Africa shall feed into the future and ongoing joint programming of Commission services, EEAS, Member States, and recipient countries.